Indian Immigration Services Team

 Buddha Smriti Park

-The Buddha Smriti Park is a calm and important memorial located in the heart of Patna, and was constructed by the Government of Bihar to commemorate the 2550th anniversary of the birth of Lord Buddha.
-It is a gorgeous park that covers 22 acres and is a way of escaping the noise of the city.
+The Buddha Smriti Park is a serene and significant monument in the middle of Patna, which was built by the Government of Bihar to celebrate the 2550th anniversary of the birth of Lord Buddha.
+It is a beautiful park with an area of 22 acres, and it is a way of getting rid of the city noise.
+The most dominant feature of the park is the Pataliputra Karuna Stupa, which contains the holy remains of the Buddha that have been exported by the Buddhist countries and cultures, including Sri Lanka, Japan, Thailand, and Myanmar.

 Address: Maharaja Kameshwar Complex, Fraser Rd, near Buddha park, Budh Vihar, Fraser Road Area, Patna, Bihar 800001, India